sendwithus/jobs/senior-engineer-cloud.md

 __Our Stack__

 Our primary application is built using Python and Django and is hosted on Heroku.
-We use Postgres, Redis, and DynamoDB to store most of our data, and prefer using hosted services whenever feasible.
+We use Postgres, Redis, and DynamoDB to store most of our data, and prefer to use hosted services whenever feasible.

-We've begun moving smaller systems into separate microservices, written in Go.
+We've begun moving smaller systems into separate microservices written in Go.
 Our team is committed to using Go for more system tasks as we continue to scale.